 Image used under Creative Commons from Augustine Fou

-With the exception of mold growth, vanilla beans tend not to spoil so much as dry out.
+Except for mold growth, vanilla beans tend not to spoil so much as dry out.
 Dry vanilla beans, though potentially still safe to eat, will have drastically less flavor, and will eventually lose their flavor completely.
 The drier and older the bean, the more flavor compounds have degraded.
-You can rehydrate vanilla beans by soaking them in warm water for a few hours immediately before using, though you should not store the soaked beans.
+You can rehydrate vanilla beans by soaking them in warm water for a few hours immediately before using.
+Of course, don’t expect miracles from rehydrating.